Psalm 23 Commentary: The Lord Is My Shepherd

 “Surely goodness and mercy shall follow me all the days of my life; I will dwell in the house of the Lord forever.”

-David experienced the goodness and mercy of God from His tender shepherd care.
-He lived in the confident hope that it would continue for the rest of his life.
+David experienced God’s goodness and mercy through His tender shepherd care and lived in the confident hope that it would continue for the rest of his life.

 Key Concepts of Psalms 23 Bible Study